aceventura82/AppsDisabler/README.md

 This is an Open Source version of IceBox App

+CHANGES Version 1.9:
+* Option to hide from Recent Apps

 CHANGES Version 1.8:
 * Add Spanish Translation
 * Add Dutch Translation ( Thanks to @Vistaus)